 Out of the box, WordPress comes with the following user roles:

 Administrator. somebody who has access to all the administration features within a single site.

 Editor. somebody who can publish and manage posts including the posts of other users.

 Author. somebody who can publish and manage their own posts.

 Contributor. somebody who can write and manage their own posts but cannot publish them.

 Subscriber. somebody who can only manage their profile and comment on the site.

-We have additionally added a client admin role that will allow you increased access to settings and exporting data.
-If you would like to set up additional users within your organization you can either use client admin or editor.
+For your eCards site, we have included a custom “client admin” role that will allow you access to settings and exporting data, while protecting key eCard system functionality.
+If you would like to set up additional users within your organization you can give them permissions for either client admin or editor.

 From the WordPress Administrator Interface, hover over Users and click on Add New User on the left navigation menu.

 Complete the form by creating a username, email address, first name, last name and password.
 Our security plugin requires a strong password, which can be generated at: http://strongpasswordgenerator.com/, if not given the ability to auto-generate one.